Eastern Shore Granite Ridge: Geography

 In the Natural History Map of Nova Scotia, the Eastern Shore Granite Ridge (known there simply as "Granite Ridge") is given area code 453.
 It's described as being a narrow plateau at around 100 m (350 ft) in elevation, with steep margins and littered with boulders of varying sizes.
 A thin layer of glacial till provides poor soil, with large areas of exposed bedrock.
 Most of the trees are conifers, such as red spruce, balsam fir, Eastern hemlock, and Eastern white pine, with occasional patches of red oak and white birch in burned areas.
 The low-lying areas of the Granite Ridge tend to be feature lakes, the largest of which is Tangier Grand Lake.

 The ridge runs in a roughly west-to-east direction, with its western end near Waverley, and its eastern extremity near Sheet Harbour.
 Its total length is roughly 70 km, and varies in width from 20 km along the lower Musquodoboit Valley to 7 km behind Jeddore Harbour.
 Its presence is the reason why Ship Harbour and Jeddore Harbour do not extend farther inland than they do.

 The ridge contains three major faults, which run from a NW to SE direction.
 Porters Lake and Lake Charlotte occupy the westernmost and easternmost faults respectively, while the Musquodoboit River occupies the central one.

 Geology

-The Eastern Shore Granite Ridge formed in the Devonian.
-It consists of monzogranite, and is the second-largest granite batholith in the province, after the South Mountain batholith.
+The Eastern Shore Granite Ridge is composed primarily of the Muqquodiboit Batholith which formed in the Late Devonian.
+Rock types include coarse and fine-grained leucomonzogranties and biotite monzogranite, and represents the second-largest granite batholith in the province, after the South Mountain batholith.
 Other granite batholiths that were formed at the same time as the Eastern Shore Granite ridge include the Canso Barrens and the Shelburne Batholith, and a number of smaller batholiths scattered around the south-central half of the province.